boringthegod/postmaniac/README.md

 - No need to be authenticated

-- No API blocking / rate-limit
+- No API blocking / No rate-limit

 # Requirements